 Arguably one of the best known swimming spots in the Top End, Wangi Falls is renowned for its pristine beauty and size.
 Two waterfalls cascade over the rocks down to the pool below, surrounded by a lush monsoon rainforest and several surrounding walking trails that let you experience the stunning panoramic views at various lookout points from the top.
 There is also a kiosk, picnic areas and barbecues.

 A firm favourite for locals and tourists alike, Florence Falls offers a tranquil, picturesque setting nestled amongst a tropical rainforest.
 A smaller and more intimate swim than Wangi Falls, you can relax on the ample rock seating in the shallow area to the sound of a cascading waterfall.

 A swim in a World Heritage-listed National Park is always going to be an incredible experience.
-With a large crystal clear plunge pool at the base of the falls, spectacular natural infinity pools at the top, campgrounds and day use areas, Gunlom is a location where you can spend hours or days exploring.
+With a large crystal clear plunge pool at the base of the falls, Maguk is a location where you can spend hours exploring, relaxing and cooling off.

-The warm turquoise waters and sandy bottomed thermal pool surrounded by lush tropical greenery and towering palms overhead make this swimming spot a slice of paradise.
+These warm turquoise waters and sandy bottomed thermal poos are surrounded by lush tropical greenery and towering palms overhead make them a slice of paradise.
 The thermal waters are thought to have healing properties, soothing away aches and pains.

 Edith Falls, Katherine region

 A stunning swimming and recreational area, boasting a series of cascading waterfalls and pools forming part of the Edith River on the western side of Nitmiluk National Park.
 Enjoy a plunge in the pool at the base of the falls or take a short but challenging hike up the escarpment and reward yourself with a refreshing soak in the top pools.

 Wave Lagoon, Darwin Waterfront